Insurance Claims Officer

 - inform clients if claims are accepted and how they will be allocated

-- organise the repair or replacement of lost items
+- organise payments to clients and repair or replacement of lost items

 - make sure all enquiries and payments are dealt with quickly

-- contact independent experts in the case of disputes and attend disputes tribunals.
+- contact independent experts in case of disputes and attend disputes tribunals.